ADHD Testing and Counseling

-Why Get Tested for ADHD?
+Why Get Evaluated for ADHD?

 Because ADHD can be really tricky to diagnose!
 Problems with attention or activity level can have many sources, and parents and therapists alike are often overwhelmed by the possibilities.
 So often, parents or individuals are asking themselves questions like, “When do problems with concentration become too much?” or “Isn’t my kid’s level of frustration normal?”